khangich/machine-learning-interview/design.md

 # ML system design usecases
 * This section desribe one example of the ML system design questions.
 We focus on the modelling excercise.
 In the future there will be focus on the system level design.

-* I'm updating this section, if you're interested click on Watch button or send me an email to helpreparemle@gmail.com.
+* If you're interested to learn more about ML system design course, [subscribe here](https://docs.google.com/forms/d/1V3m00czxwGcFgjMP_o4vjRuDt1l8nkkNL5zM0UNLEGI/edit).

 ## Ad Click Prediction in social network.